tiantiangao7/kalm/README.md

 ?-annotate_sentence('Mary has a job at IBM in London.',1/4,'Being_employed',[pair('Employee',1/1,required),pair('Position',1/4,required),pair('Employer',1/6,optional),pair('Place',1/8,optional)],[],LVP).
 ```

-# Run
+# How to run the GUI
-1. GUI: `./start.sh`
+1. Command line: `./start.sh`
+2. Start from Eclipse (recommended).

+# How to un the batch mode for testing?
+1. Command line: `./runbatch.sh`
-2. Bach Mode (Read sentences from file and serialize the frame extraction results into file): `./runbatch.sh`
+In batch mode, the program read sentences from file and then serialize the frame extraction results.

 # License
 The license of the KALM code is BSD 3-Clause License.